nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/detection/README.md

 - [Evaluation metrics](#evaluation-metrics)
 - [Leaderboard](#leaderboard)

 ## Introduction
 Here we define the 3D object detection task on nuScenes.
-The goal of this task is to place a 3D bounding box around 10 different categories of object, as well as estimating a set of attributes and the current velocity vector.
+The goal of this task is to place a 3D bounding box around 10 different object categories, as well as estimating a set of attributes and the current velocity vector.

-This document outlines rules, details, and metrics for the task.

 ## Challenges
 ### Workshop on Autonomous Driving, CVPR 2019